trajano/app-ms/ms-engine/README.md

 ### Spring

 Spring is used for dependency injection by the users so we can utilize the other stuff that spring has to offer such as scheduling and JPA Repositories.
-There is only *one* application context throughout the app

 ### Jersey